Current Webinar Series

 Award-winning filmmaker and graphic design maven Olivia Klaus is back by popular demand!
 It’s been five years since she last joined us for 2 sold-out webinars, and we couldn’t be more excited to welcome her back to present updated materials and tools to take your deck online with style.
 Olivia is an expert in crafting pitch decks that not only tell your story but also open doors.
 Learn how to transform your project from a concept to a compelling, fundable vision with expert guidance from someone who’s been there and done that—successfully.

-Join WMM’s Executive Director, Debra Zimmerman, as she guides you through the ins and outs of film festivals and shares expert strategies for crafting the best plan for your film.
+WMM’s Executive Director, Debra Zimmerman, guides us through the ins and outs of film festivals and shares expert strategies for crafting the best plan for your film.
 Discover how to optimize festival screenings with insights on premiere strategies, choosing the right international and domestic festival premiere, generating buzz, and navigating the scene once you’ve arrived!
 This webinar is a must-attend for filmmakers looking to make the most of out of this important part of your feature or short film’s roll-out strategy, led by one of the industry’s leading experts on independent film distribution.
-Register.

 A Conversation with Best Picture and Best Adapted Screenplay Nominee Joslyn Barnes of NICKEL BOYS